Azdaroth/Azdaroth.github.io/source/_posts/2014-03-01-test-driven-rails-part-2.markdown

 ```

+<h2>Wrapping up</h2>

 <p>That's all!
 All the tests now pass.
+And the run pretty fast (on Ruby 2.1.0), about 1.6 s.
 That was pretty long: the user registration, confirmation and sign in features have been test drived, and some not obvious design decisions were made.
-That gives some basic ideas how I apply TDD/BDD techniques in everyday Rails programming.
+That gives some basic ideas how I apply Test Driven Development / Behavior Driven Development techniques in everyday Rails programming.
 The aim of these tests wasn't to have 100% coverage (e.g. I didn't test ActiveModel validations, using Reform DSL to make <code>UserRegistrationForm</code> composition, delegations in <code>User</code> model), but they give me sufficient level of confidence to assume that the application works correctly and they helped with some design choices, which is a great advantage of unit tests.
 When TDDing, keep in mind what Kent Beck says about his way of writing tests:
-  <blockquote>I get paid for code that works, not for tests, so my philosophy is to test as little as possible to reach a given level of confidence (I suspect this level of confidence is high compared to industry standards, but that could just be hubris).
+  <blockquote>I get paid for code that works, not for tests so my philosophy is to test as little as possible to reach a given level of confidence (I suspect this level of confidence is high compared to industry standards, but that could just be hubris).
 If I don't typically make a kind of mistake (like setting the wrong variables in a constructor), I don't test for it.</blockquote>
 </p>